 The telecommunications sector has traditionally been dominated by the state although the industry underwent a high pace of market liberalisation in the 1990s and has now become one of the world's most competitive and fastest growing telecom markets with some of the lowest call charges available anywhere.
-As of end-May 2021, the Telecom Regulatory Authority of India reported a total of 1.199bn telephone subscribers, over a billion of whom were wireless customers.
-The number of broadband internet subscribers in India stood at 780.27 million.
+As of end-2019, the Telecom Regulatory Authority of India reported a total of 1.172bn subscribers, over a billion of whom were wireless customers, plus a further 624,800 broadband internet subscribers.

-For all its' impressive aggregate metrics, however, India ranks only number 70 of 141 countries for Infrastructure in the World Economic Forum's 2018 - 19 Global Competitiveness Report.
+For all its' impressive aggregate metrics, however, India ranks only number 70 of 141 countries for Infrastructure in the World Economic Forum's 2018-19 Global Competitiveness Report.
 A detailed breakdown shows it ranks 39 for railroads, 49 for ports, 48 for roads and 59 for air transport.
 Indeed, its overall rank of 70 was down places on the previous year; a period in which its population increased by over 16 million people; almost the entire current population of the Netherlands.

 Rapid population growth means the nation must invest heavily merely to stand still.
 Recognising this reality, Prime Minister Narendra Modi's Independence Day speech in 2019 announced that ₹100 lakh crore would be invested on infrastructure over the next 5 years.
 In US Dollars, this amounts to investment of 1,390 billion or 278bn per annum.
-Finance Minister Nirmala Sitharaman at the end of 2019 gave more details of the infrastructure plan.